Hellseher/cix/README.md

 <!--
 File          : README.md
 Created       : Sat 07 Nov 2015 22:58:38
-Last Modified : Sun May 08 2016 09:30:04 sharlatan
+Last Modified : Tue Jun 07 2016 23:02:04 sharlatan
 Maintainer    : sharlatan <sharlatanus@gmail.com>
 -->

 # cix
-_Collectlion of UNIX utilities tips__
+_Collectlion of UNIX utilities tips_

 ## Intro
-The aim of this is repo to collect short examples of command usage, to be helpful for *nix beginners and interesting place for advanced users.
+The aim of this repo is to collect short examples of command usage, to be helpful for *nix beginners and interesting place for advanced users.
-All information containing here can be reach in man pages.
+More detailed information containing here can be reach in man pages.

 Man pages common sections.